 Steps of Scrotal Lift Surgery

 Other patients may require a more aggressive surgical approach that includes tightening of the cremaster muscle, which is attached to the spermatic cord and raises the corresponding testicle when contracted.
-This type of surgery may require twilight anesthesia, which is a smaller dose of general anesthesia than would be used to achieve complete unconsciousness.
+This type of surgery may require twilight anesthesia, which is a smaller dose of general anesthesia that would be used to achieve complete unconsciousness.

 Some men also require skin grafting to reinforce and strengthen scrotal skin or muscle that has been stretched extensively.
 The surgery procedure is usually performed under twilight anesthesia and IV sedation drugs.
 It takes between 30-60 minutes for a board-certified plastic surgeon to perform, depending on the level of complexity and various patient-specific factors.